mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

-Here, we used the version of the `fold` function that does not handle exceptions.
+Here, we used the version of the `fold` function that does not handle exceptions but simply rethrows them.
 In fact, the `catch` parameter is not defined.
 Let's use the `printSalary` function to print the salary of a job that exists in the database:

 ```kotlin
 fun main() {